chrisant996/clink/docs/clink.md

 # Usage

+### Installation

+You can install Clink by running the setup EXE file from the [releases page](https://github.com/chrisant996/clink/releases).

+Or by using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and running `winget install clink`.

+Or by using [scoop](https://scoop.sh/) and running `scoop install clink`.

+Or by downloading the ZIP file from [releases page](https://github.com/chrisant996/clink/releases), and extracting the files to a directory of your choosing.

+### Using Clink

-There are several ways to start Clink.
+Once installed, there are several ways to start Clink.

-1. If you installed the auto-run, just start `cmd.exe`.
+1. If Clink is configured for autorun, just start `cmd.exe` and Clink is automatically injected and ready to use.

+> The setup EXE has an option "Autorun when cmd.exe starts".
+If you didn't use the setup EXE, or if you want to enable or disable autorun later, you can run `clink autorun install` or `clink autorun uninstall` to change the autorun configuration.
 Run `clink autorun --help` for more info.

 2. To manually start, run the Clink shortcut from the Start menu (or the clink.bat located in the install directory).
-3. To establish Clink to an existing `cmd.exe` process, use `<install_dir>\clink inject`.
+3. To establish Clink to an existing `cmd.exe` process, use `clink inject`.

+> If the Clink install directory isn't in the PATH, then use <code><span class="arg">install_dir</span>\clink</code> in place of `clink` to run Clink commands.
+Once Clink is injected into a `cmd.exe` process, then it automatically sets an alias so that you can simply use `clink`.

 Starting Clink injects it into a `cmd.exe` process, where it intercepts a handful of Windows API functions so that it can replace the prompt and input line editing with its own Readline-powered enhancements.